Southside Elementary School

 There is a direct correlation between dress, attitude, and achievement in school.
 Parents and students are asked to support a standard of dress that contributes to a positive educational environment.

-All students must follow the Dress Code Guidelines set forth in the DCPS Code of Conduct.
+All students must follow the Dress Code Guidelines outlined in the DCPS Code of Conduct.

 Dropping Off/Picking Up Students

-Parents/guardians picking up children with out a car rider tag must report to the office to sign out their child prior to 3:15.
-Once bus dismissal begins, parents will need to wait until all buses have been dismissed.
-A picture identification will be requested before releasing a student.
+Parents/guardians picking up children for early release, or who do not have a car rider tag, must report to the main office to sign out their child before 3:00PM.
+At 3:00PM, dismissal procedures begin, and parents/guardians must then wait to pick up students from the car rider line.
+Once bus dismissal begins, parents needing office assistance will need to wait on the sidewalk (behind the orange cones) until all buses have been dismissed.
+A picture ID will be requested and required before releasing a student to someone.
+A student can only be released to someone who is listed on their contact sheet.
 This is to ensure your child is safe and secure.
 Your cooperation is appreciated since the safety of our students is involved.

 Drug-Free Work Place

-The Dinwiddie County Public Schools abide by local, state and federal laws to provide a drug-free workplace for staff, students and visitors.
+The Dinwiddie County Public Schools abide by local, state, and federal laws to provide a drug-free workplace for staff, students, and visitors.
 Smoking is not permitted on school property at any time.
+This includes inside vehicles on school property.

 Early Dismissal/Leave Early

-When early dismissal is necessary (doctor’s appointment, dentist appointment, etc.), the person picking up the student must sign him/her out in the office.
-Persons picking up children will be required to show identification and must be listed on the emergency card.
+When early dismissal is necessary (doctor’s appointment, dentist appointment, etc.), the person picking up the student must sign the student out in the office.
+Persons picking up children will be required to show a picture identification and must be listed on the emergency card.
+The following forms of identification are acceptable:

-(Note: Written permission is required if the child is leaving with someone other than the legal guardian.)
+(Note: Written permission is required if the child is leaving with someone other than the legal parent/guardian.)

 Early dismissal shall be considered excused for reasons consistent with those for which an excused absence is granted.
-Parents are asked to remain in the office and a member of the office staff will call the student from the classroom.
+Parents are asked to remain in the office and a member of the office staff will call the student from the classroom to be released.

 Emergency Procedures

-Dinwiddie County Public Schools have established plans for emergencies such as fire, illness and violent or threatening behavior.
-Plans and complete procedures are on file in the school office and students are informed of them at the beginning of each school year as well as throughout the year.
+Dinwiddie County Public Schools has established plans for emergencies such as fire, illness, and violent or threatening behavior.
+Plans and complete procedures are on file in the school’s main office, and students are informed of them at the beginning of each school year as well as throughout the year.

-Should your child notice a condition that appears threatening to them, he/she should tell the nearest staff member so that appropriate action may be taken to ensure the safety of all students.
+Should your child notice a condition that appears threatening to them, your child should tell the nearest staff member so that appropriate action may be taken to ensure the safety of all students.

 Field Trips